borisboguslavsky/illustrator-scripts/README.md

 The selection algorithm is optimized so that it will select or deselect based on how many operations have to be completed.
 For example, if you're selecting 4 random objects from a set of 1000, it will deselect everything, and then randomly select 4 objects.
 Conversely, if you're selecting 996 objects out of 1000, it will not deselect everything first.
 It will just deselect 4 random objects.

-**Need more features?
-Check out [Randomill](https://randomill.com/).** Randomill's random select function is about 100x faster than this script.
-It has an optimized fast-select mode that circumvents ExtendScript's speed limitation by creating an executing an action dynamically instead of iterating over objects and flipping their `.selected` flags like this script does.
-This means that random selection can happen almost instantaneously, regardless of how large the initial set of objects is.
-There are also several other selection features included in Randomill like selecting by position in layer stack, selecting every Nth object, etc.

 ## RandomColorFromSwatches.js

 ![](images/random-color-from-swatches.png)

 Randomize fill and/or stroke colors from selected swatches in the swatches panel.
 Since the script relies on selected swatches, you can apply gradients, patterns, spot colors, and any other type of swatch to selected objects.
 Compatible objects are: PathItems, CompoundPathItems, GroupItems, and TextFrames.

-**Need more features?
-Check out [Randomill](https://randomill.com/).** Swatches can be imported into Randomill's UI, and applied randomly to the selection without having to re-run the script or re-select swatches.
-Swatches can also be applied in a specific sequence to the select, and easily added/removed from the set.
-Randomill can also progressively shift color values, apply blends, offset colors, loop through colors, and more.

 ## RandomColorFromRange.js